joemetric/survey-app/JoemetricReadMe.txt

 Update status of existing surveys who has already received MAX responses Not required when Web app is deployed for the first time.

+8) rake survey:temp:set_finishing_date_of_surveys
+Updates finished_at column of surveys table
+Not required when Web app is deployed for the first time.

 Cron job Configuration:

 1) Prepare Cron Job